Exchangeable pairs, switchings, and random regular graphs: Eigenvalue fluctuations of random regular graphs

-so the limiting expectation is nearly $(2d-1)^k/2k$, its value in the uniform model.
-For sufficiently smooth $f$, the limiting distribution of linear eigenvalue functionals for adjacency matrices of random graphs from the permutation model is Gaussian if $d$ grows to infinity with $n$, and non-Gaussian if $d$ is a fixed constant.
+Recently, the problem of finding the fluctuations of linear eigenvalue statistics was considered for random permutation matrices \cite{BAD}, where for sufficiently smooth $f$, the limiting distribution is non-Gaussian.
+This is striking because this behavior is \emph{non-universal}.
+The na\"ive expectation would have been that the eigenvalues of these matrices should behave as in the \emph{Gaussian orthogonal ensemble}, which consists of Wigner matrices with Gaussian entries.
+In \cite{DJPP}, the same problem was considered for the adjacency matrices of random $d$-regular graphs drawn from the permutation model.
+As with random permutation matrices, for sufficiently smooth $f$, the limiting fluctuations are non-Gaussian if $d$ is a fixed constant.
+On the other hand, if $d$ grows to infinity with $n$, the limiting fluctuations are Gaussian.
+The first-order behavior of linear eigenvalue statistics shows the same dichotomy, with the non-universal Kesten-McKay limit when $d$ is fixed replaced by the semicircle law when $d$ grows with $n$ \cite{DP,TVW}.

-Our goal is to extend this result to the uniform model of random regular graph.
-We will use Theorem~\ref{thm:bestpoiapprox} to estimate the number of \emph{cyclically non-backtracking walks}, after which most of the theorems of \cite{DJPP} will go through with only small changes to their proofs.
+Our goal is to extend these fluctuation results to the uniform model of random regular graph.
+Following the approach of \cite{DJPP}, we will use Theorem~\ref{thm:bestpoiapprox} to estimate the distribution of counts of \emph{cyclically non-backtracking walks}.
+Using a connection between these counts and the graph's eigenvalues, we compute the non-Gaussian limiting fluctuations in Theorem~\ref{thm:dfixedlimit}.
+We will then show in Theorem~\ref{thm:dgrowslimit} that when $d$ grows with $n$, the eigenvalue fluctuations converge to nearly the same limit as in the GOE.

 [2][\infty]{C_{#2}^{(#1)}} [2][\infty]{\mathrm{CNBW}_{#2}^{(#1)}}

 If a walk on a graph begins and ends at the same vertex, we call it \emph{closed}.
 We call a walk on a graph \emph{non-backtracking} if it never follows an edge and immediately follows that same edge backwards.
 Non-backtracking walks are also known as irreducible.